 Hi friends!
 Today I have a fabulous guest post today.
 Let’s give Melissa a big warm welcome!
 If this is your first time visiting make sure to subscribe or join us on facebook to keep up with our newest posts.

 Hello friends of I Heart Nap Time, I’m Melissa from No. 2 Pencil, and I am thrilled to be sharing my recipe for Pumpkin Cinnamon Roll Pancakes today.
 Pumpkin Cinnamon Roll pancakes are the perfect breakfast for fall.
 Tender pumpkin pancakes with a buttery, cinnamon swirl, topped with a decadent cream cheese glaze.
 These pancakes where inspired by my popular recipe for Sour Cream Cinnamon Roll Pancakes

 Pumpkin cinnamon roll pancakes

-- 3 tablespoons of firmly packed dark brown sugar
+- 3 tbsp dark brown sugar (firmly packed)

 - 1 egg

 - 1 stick butter (softened to room temperature)